verifereum/funding/evm-decomp/evm-decompilation.md

    - Pre/post-condition specifications for common patterns
    - Proof automation for separation logic reasoning

-4. **Case Studies and Documentation**: We will apply our technology to decompile and verify representative smart contracts, document our methodology, and create tutorials for other researchers.
+4. **Case Studies and Documentation**: We will apply our technology to decompile and verify representative smart contracts, and create accessible material to help others understand our approach

 ### Timeline
 <!-- Please include a brief explanation on the milestones/roadmap, along with expected deliverables.
 Also outline how the funds will be used for the research project and or members of the team.